joshnuss/tonys-apizza/README.md

 ## Create a simulated reader

-To test card payments in dev mode, physical hardware isn't needed, Stripe provides simulated readers.
+To test card payments in dev mode, Stripe provides simulated readers.

-To create a simulated reader, first create the location:
+To create a simulated reader, first create a location.
+This tells stripe where the terminal will be used:

 ```bash
 > stripe terminal locations create --display-name=store1 \